What is Paid Search Advertising? PPC Beginners Guide

 The updated Phrase Match combines the expanded reach of Modified Broad Match with the control of Phrase Match.

 When someone searches for your keyword phrase in any order, with synonyms like gear for the outdoors, outdoor equipment, outside equipment.
-But if it changes the meaning of your search like sports equipment then the ad won’t show.
+But if it changes the meaning of your search, like sports equipment then the ad won’t show.

 4️⃣ Negative Match: Allows you to exclude specific search terms from triggering your ads.
 This is useful to avoid showing your ads for irrelevant searches.